easybuilders/easybuild/docs/Using_the_EasyBuild_command_line.rst

 command line options.
 All easyconfig files available in the robot search path are considered (see :ref:`robot_search_path`), and searching is done `case-insensitive`.

-.. note:: Prior to EasyBuild v2.1.1, the full path to easyconfig files was considered when matching the search pattern.
-          Starting with EasyBuild v2.1.1, only the filename of the easyconfig file itself is taken into account.

 For example, to see which easyconfig files are available for the software package named `Mesquite`::

   $ eb --search mesquite